Black and which image showing the top left quarter of a clock. In this Doomsday clock, the hands are positioned at 1 minute to midnight

 The decision to move the hands is made by the Bulletin's Science and Security Board, which includes experts in various fields such as nuclear technology, climate science, and biosecurity.
 Its position considers many factors, including the current status of world nuclear weapons stockpiles, political tensions, terrorism, the state of international diplomacy, environmental and climate changes, war posturing, and developments in emerging technologies.

-The Doomsday Clock is a powerful visual metaphor, public awareness tool, and a reminder of how fragile global security and our future on this planet is.
+The Doomsday Clock is a powerful visual metaphor, public awareness tool, and a reminder of how fragile global security and our future on this planet are.
 Its annual updates garner significant media attention, foster dialogue, and help to influence public discussion.

-Author: Rachael Mellor, 28.01.25 licensed under CC BY-ND 4.0
+Author: Rachael Mellor, 28.01.25 (Updated 30.01.26) licensed under CC BY-ND 4.0

 For further reading on the Doomsday Clock see below ⬇️